 Medicare Advantage plans give you Medicare Parts A and B benefits through private insurance coverage.
 Overall, though, Advantage plans usually are not the best choice for cancer patients.
 This is because most plans’ benefits aren’t as good as Original Medicare plus a Medigap policy.

 - Advantage plans either require you to go to certain doctors within a network, or you will pay less if you use a network doctor.
 With Original Medicare plus Medigap, you can see any healthcare provider that accepts Medicare.

-- Many MA plans require you to pay coinsurance of up to 20 percent of the cost of covered services, until you meet your annual out of pocket maximum.
+- Many MA plans require you to pay a coinsurance of up to 20 percent of the cost of covered services until you meet your annual out of pocket maximum.
 Medigap plans can pay this coinsurance for you.